-Our Resource Centre articles provide links to the Standards, which stipulate the testing methods and protection for particular workplace hazards.
+Our Resource Centre provides links to the Standards, which stipulate the testing methods and protection for particular workplace hazards.
 The Industry Sector provides links to peak industry organisations.

 The solutions offered on our website are high-performance, hazard-specific and constructed from the world's foremost FR/AR fibres and textiles, including Arclin Nomex® and Kevlar®, Westex UltraSoft®, Bruck PR97®, Lenzing AG Lenzing™ FR, Polartec® FR, Modacrylic, DRIFIRE®, TECGEN® CC™ and pure Australian Merino Wool.
 Our FR/AR solutions provide unparalleled protection against arc flash, flash fire, chemical splash, molten metal splash, intense heat and the harshest weather conditions.